Force over Distance: Chapter 43

 “We can’t hold this room,” Scott panted.
 “Right?
 We’ll get pinned.”

 “Telford redirected them to the FTL drive,” Scott said.
-“He’s using a combination of kinos and runners.
+“He’s using kinos and runners.
 He’s been avoiding the radio.”

 “It was Thomas, right?”
-Young breathed, as they reached the door.
+Young asked as they reached the door.
 “Thomas’s team?”

 “Yes sir.”

 “Lieutenant Thomas.”
-Young spoke over the priority channel, knowing he might be giving away some tactical intel, not having a lot of choice about it.
+Young spoke over the priority channel, knowing he might give away some tactical intel, not having a lot of choice about it.
 “This is Young.
 Fall back to your prior position.”
-He leaned heavily into Scott as another wave of vertigo hit.
+He leaned into Scott as another wave of vertigo hit.

 “Acknowledged,” Thomas said.
 “On our way.”